 Should I postpone my wedding?

 Things are changing quickly with the COVID 19.
 Currently, weddings with five or under are allowed (April 1, 2020), but that could change.
-It’s best to start deciding whether or not you should postpone your wedding about 1.5-2 months beforehand.
-Based on the latest information, the Corona virus doesn’t do well in heat which could mean summer wedding dates are safe.
+It’s best to start deciding whether or not you should postpone your wedding about 2 months beforehand.
+Based on the latest information, the Corona virus might not do well in heat which could mean summer wedding dates are safe.
 If you are thinking of postponing your Toronto wedding decide together what’s safe for you and your guests.

 Then review all of your agreements with each vendor to see what their policies are for postponing or cancelling.
 Contact them, given the current state of affairs most vendors will be more flexible.
 Often they won’t charge you a fee to move your wedding to a later date this year (2020).